 Why do we hunt for Easter eggs?

-When early Christian missionaries hid Easter eggs painted with biblical scenes, they hid them for the children to find.
+Early Christian missionaries hid Easter eggs painted with biblical scenes for children to find.
 The children would find the Easter eggs and tell the story associated with the biblical scene.
 Therefore, early Easter egg hunts helped children learn about the significance of Easter.

 One of the earliest Easter egg hunts that most resemble the modern Easter egg hunt can be traced to Martin Luther.
 Martin Luther was a key leader in the Protestant Reformation.
 During this time, men would hide eggs for women and children to find.
 The joy the women and children experienced as they found eggs mirrored the joy the women felt when they found Jesus’ tomb empty and realized He had risen.

-Just like the Easter egg hunts in Luther’s time, we hide eggs for the children to find.
+Just like early Easter egg hunts, we hide eggs for children to find.
 For our modern Easter egg hunts, we hide special goodies inside each egg.
-Therefore, when the children open the Easter eggs to find their surprise inside, they experience happiness and joy—the same happiness and joy Jesus’ followers experienced when they heard the Good News of His resurrection.
+Therefore, when children open the Easter eggs to find their surprise inside, they experience happiness and joy—the same happiness and joy Jesus’ followers experienced when they heard the Good News of His resurrection.

 Aside from Easter egg hunts, there have been more traditions started such as egg rolling and egg tapping.